What is Spain famous for? You asked.

 What to eat in Madrid: Churros, long crisp batter dipped in cups of melted chocolate.

 What to do in Madrid: See the many city sights and historical landmarks.
-Explore the diverse neighborhoods, indulge in eating tapas and shopping, go on some Madrid tours and enjoy a magical Madrid sunset from a rooftop terrace.
+Explore the diverse neighborhoods, indulge in eating tapas and shopping, party all night long (one of the main reasons why Spain is one of the most fun countries to visit in the world), go on some Madrid tours and enjoy a magical Madrid sunset from a rooftop terrace.

 Read more: 15 Things to do in Madrid